The 6 Best Vertical Pulling Exercises

 You will notice if you pull the bar down low enough to touch chest your elbows will "wing" out behind your body.
 Don't do this.
 Keep your forearms in a straight line with the cable and end the motion when you have pulled it as low as this will allow.

 3. Assisted Pull-Ups

-I've written an in-depth article on why pull-ups are a no-no. But assisted pull-ups get a pass because they allow you to adjust the difficulty to something manageable.
-If you want to learn pull-ups and you've mastered lat pulldowns this is the next step.
+I've written an in-depth article on why pull-ups are a no-no (for beginners).
+But assisted pull-ups get a pass because they allow you to adjust the difficulty to something manageable.
+If you want to learn pull-ups and you've mastered lat pulldowns, this is the next step.

 These are preferably done on an assisted pull-up machine because it provides a constant assistance throughout the lift.
 Banded pull-ups are a substitute but don't replicate real pull-ups as well because the bands provide variable resistance.

 Use the same mechanics as with your lat pulldowns.
 They are identical in the motion you will use.